Margaret Lockwood: British Stardom: Bank Holiday and The Lady Vanishes

 Lockwood then had her best chance to-date, being given the lead in Bank Holiday, directed by Carol Reed and produced by Black.
 This movie was a hit and launched Lockwood as a star.
 She called it "my first really big picture... with a beautifully written script and a wonderful part for me."
 Gaumont increased her contract from three years to six.

 Even more popular was her next movie, The Lady Vanishes, directed by Alfred Hitchcock, produced by Black and co-starring Michael Redgrave.
 Lockwood called it "one of the films I have enjoyed most in all my career."
 Hitchcock was greatly impressed by Lockwood, telling the press:

 She has an undoubted gift in expressing her beauty in terms of emotion, which is exceptionally well suited to the camera.
 Allied to this is the fact that she photographs more than normally easily, and has an extraordinary insight in getting the feel of her lines, to live within them, so to speak, as long as the duration of the picture lasts.
 It is not too much to expect that, in Margaret Lockwood, the British picture industry has a possibility of developing a star of hitherto un-anticipated possibilities.

+In a BFI article, Graham Fuller asserts that the "title of The Lady Vanishes is thought to refer to the kidnapped British spy Miss Froy (May Whitty), but it is the prim lady in Lockwood’s Iris Henderson that vanishes under the influence of Michael Redgrave’s charming musicologist with his battery of phallic symbols.
+The last flickers of virginal sweetness in Lockwood’s persona were extinguished by her portrayals of Hesther and Barbara Worth in morally ambivalent films based on novels by women".

 She followed this with A Girl Must Live, a musical comedy about chorus girls for Black and Reed.
 It was one of a series of films made by Gaumont aimed at the US market.